smizell/hyperdescribe/proposal-0.1.0.md

 }
 ```

 Now just an object with one root property, `hyperdescribe`.
 The `hyperdescribe` property takes an Entity Object.
-This

 ## Entity Object